 Court grants NAB extension in Shahbaz's remand until Nov 7

-An accountability court in Lahore on Monday granted the National Accountability Bureau (NAB) an extension in the physical remand of PML-N President Shahbaz Sharif in the Ashiyana Housing Scheme case, DawnNewsTV reported.
+An accountability court in Lahore on Monday granted the National Accountability Bureau (NAB) an extension in the physical remand of PML-N President Shahbaz Sharif in the Ashiana Housing Scheme case, DawnNewsTV reported.

-The court extended Shahbaz's remand until Nov 7 while announcing its verdict on NAB's request for a 15-day physical remand of the leader of the opposition in the National Assembly.
+The court extended Sharif's remand until Nov 7 while announcing its verdict on NAB's request for a 15-day physical remand of the leader of the opposition in the National Assembly.

 This is the second extension given to NAB since Sharif was first remanded for 10 days on October 6.
 The court had earlier extended the remand by 14 days on Oct 16.